Nyerca/realtime-supply-chain-tracker/README.md

+# Project Short Description:
+MongoDash : dashboard updated in realtime with new inserts on MongoDB, using Node.js change stream and MongoDB Replication we achieve high availability and react in real time updating the dashboard with new aggregations.

 # Project Description
 The project is a sample dashboard for an order+users domain (two collections), the dashboard is updated in realtime and the Node.js server captures the event in realtime.
 To capture the event in realtime it uses 'Change Streams'